trendmicro/cloudone-filestorage-plugins/post-scan-actions/gcp-python-slack-notification/README.md

    > File Storage Security scans the file and detects the malware.

-2. Execute the script to examine the scan result:
+2. Execute the script to examine the scan results:

     ```
     gsutil stat 'gs://<SCANNING_BUCKET_NAME>/eicar'